-US Leads the World — in Politicizing the Virus
+United States Leads the World — in Politicizing the Virus

 Unlike the United States, most political leaders around the world are happy to let their scientists and public health experts take center stage in the pandemic.